Davi9898/progressive-web-apps-2223/README.md

 <!-- How about a license here?
 When in doubt use GNU GPL v3. 📜  -->
 ## License
-There is a license availible here in the repository
+There is a license available here in the repository